Grand Bend

 He also discloses the Father through his person.
 Christ’s “I AM” statements in John’s Gospel reveal that he is the one who provided food in the wilderness (John 6:22–59), light for the world (John 8:12–20; 9:5; 12:46), the God of Abraham (John 8:58), the way to God (John 10:7, 9; 14:6), the shepherd of God’s people (John 10:11, 14), the Son of God (John 10:36), the life-giving God (John 11:25), the sustainer (John 15:1–5).

 He is elsewhere revealed to be the true sacrifice for the sins of the world (John 1:29), the giver of the water of life (John 4:7–11; 7:37–39), the suffering servant of Isaiah 53, and the high and lifted-up Lord of Isaiah 6 (John 12:38–41).
-Each title and metaphor corresponds to the Yahweh we see in the Old Testament.
+Each title and metaphor corresponds to the Yahweh we see in the Old Testament, revealing the Father.

 And, second, salvation for mankind: “And I, when I am lifted up from the earth, will draw all people to myself ” (John 12:32).

 We would have to repeat John’s entire Gospel to chronicle all that it reveals about God.
 In short, John’s Gospel reveals Jesus, for to know Jesus is to know the Father.
 To see Jesus is to see the Father.
-As Andreas Köstenberger has argued: “Revelation is the overarching category for John in describing the work of the Son.”4 And the design of this divine revelation is that we might believe and be saved and so experience genuine communion with God.
+As Andreas Köstenberger has argued: “Revelation is the overarching category for John in describing the work of the Son.”4 And the design of this divine revelation is that we might believe and be saved and so experience genuine communion with God in this life, and inherit eternal life to live in perfect harmony with God and Jesus for ever more on the New Earth.

 "He that believeth in the Son hath everlasting life; and he that believeth not the Son of God shall not see life, but the wrath of God abideth on him.”